Wednesday, April 19, 2023

 The Bill Spitz Leadership Award recognizes an NC State community member who has demonstrated service to the LGBTQ+ community through peer education, student mentoring, community building, and/or community outreach or service.

 *Community members include undergraduate and graduate students, faculty, staff, and other non-campus affiliated members of the triangle area.

 Frequently Asked Questions

 Who should fill out the RSVP form?

-Everyone who plans to attend Lavender Graduation should plan to fill out the RSVP form, including: graduates, non-graduating students, friends and family of graduates, and all other community members.
+Everyone who plans to attend Lavender Graduation should fill out an RSVP form, including: graduating students, non-graduating students, friends and family of graduates, and all other community members.
 This helps us make sure our catering order is correct, and it helps us stay within the room capacity for our space – a fire and covid safety measure.